pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmbfestateget0.md

 The **FwpmBfeStateGet0** function retrieves the current state of the filter engine.

-> [!NOTE]
->  **FwpmBfeStateGet0** is a specific version of **FwpmBfeStateGet**.
-See [WFP Version-Independent Names and Targeting Specific Versions of Windows](/windows/desktop/FWP/wfp-version-independent-names-and-targeting-specific-versions-of-windows) for more information.

 ## -returns

 The **FwpmBfeStateGet0** function returns one of the following values.